 This uniquely shaped hill is known as Kamajumba.
 It is one of the three estates owned by Kivu Belt Coffee.
 The other two are Jarama and Nyaruzina.

 If you consume this brand, the breathtaking peninsula is probably the genesis of the magic potion that kick-starts every day of your life.
-Coffee grown by Kivu Belt Coffee comes from paradise.
+This coffee comes from paradise.

-Pruning means removing all the unwanted offshoots at the bottom of the trunk.
+Pruning is the process of removing all the unwanted offshoots at the bottom of the trunk.
 Following instructions from an experienced pruner, I chopped off dead, dry and unhealthy branches.
 Only the thickest and the healthiest branches survived.

 I also learned how shading and mulching is done.
 As I patrolled the crest of the hill, I saw irrigation pipes and water storage tanks set up across the estate.
 On one side of the hill, I was awestruck by the view of Nyaruzina estate and Shyute Island.
-On the other side, the view of the KivuWatt gas extraction facility took my breath away.
+On the other side, I saw the KivuWatt gas extraction facility.